notification-system/docs/frontend-initial-spec.md

 * Pattern to check to memory leaks for repository that are not released.

 ## Integration Tests with Real Server or Mocks
-* Simple integration test to make sure the app launches on web
 * Automation testing code coverage report for the entire system (backend and frontend)
-* Can easily run these same automation tests on wide range of devices
+* Can run these same automation tests on wide range of devices
   * **Web**: Safari, Chrome,
   * **Desktop**: Windows, Linux, MacOS
   * **Android**: Any device type or API level